cdmandrews/cdmandrews.github.io/3301/weekly/facts-about-fact-sheets.md

     - Tables of data ([change in state prison populations](https://www.sentencingproject.org/wp-content/uploads/2016/02/US-Prison-Population-Trends-1999-2015.pdf))
     - Graphs: ([bar charts, other data-oriented visuals](https://criminaljustice.cityofnewyork.us/wp-content/uploads/2020/09/Supervised-Release-Annual-Scorecard-2019_September-2020.pdf))

-### What typical actions or purposes (i.e. _exigences_) are fact sheets used to accomplish?
+### Fact sheets accomplish a range of related actions or purposes (i.e. _exigences_).
 - Instruct or inform (safety info; new medical information or research; define key facts about complex medical conditions, safety information; information about an organization’s purpose or processes; [FAQs](https://www.dhs.gov/news/2018/11/01/myth-vs-fact-caravan))
 - Explain how to do something or give instructions (how to go through a process, how to recognize an official census-taker)
 - Promote something (a program, an activity)
 - Persuade or advocate

-### Finally, what do these examples tell you or show you that you can apply as you’re creating your own fact sheets?
+### What do these examples show you that you can apply as you’re creating your own fact sheets?

 Audience and purpose inform each of these choices and features.
 Fact sheets for experts differ from fact sheets for parents, families, preprofessionals, publics, decision-makers, laborers, women, people speaking English, people speaking español, and so forth.
 Fact sheets from medical and public health organizations are stylistically distinct from OSHA and census.gov style sheets--though not as wildly distinct as some genres.

-The “fact sheet” is a recognizable genre that circulates, but there’s also a lot of variety in that genre.
-That is, there's not one "right way" to do a fact sheet, but looking at these examples we can get a sense of the typical features, purposes, and social actions in the genre.
-We can see fact sheets are both [stable and dynamic](https://openenglishatslcc.pressbooks.com/chapter/on-genre/#3).